d2l-ai/d2l-en/chapter_introduction/intro.md

 One key advantage of deep learning is that it replaces not only the *shallow* models at the end of traditional learning pipelines, but also the labor-intensive feature engineering.
-Secondly, by replacing by eliminating much of the *domain-specific preprocessing*, deep learning has eliminated many of the boundaries that previously separated computer vision, speech recognition, natural language processing, medical informatics, and other application areas,
+Secondly, by replacing much of the *domain-specific preprocessing*, deep learning has eliminated many of the boundaries that previously separated computer vision, speech recognition, natural language processing, medical informatics, and other application areas,